Social medicine: Scope

 The major emphasis on biomedical science in medical education, health care, and medical research has resulted into a gap with our understanding and acknowledgement of far more important social determinants of health and individual disease: social-economic inequalities, war, illiteracy, detrimental life-styles (smoking, obesity), discrimination because of race, gender and religion.
 Farmer et al. (2006) gave the following explanation for this gap:

 The holy grail of modern medicine remains the search for a molecular basis of disease.
 While the practical yield of such circumscribed inquiry has been enormous, exclusive focus on molecular-level phenomena has contributed to the increasing "desocialization" of scientific inquiry: a tendency to ask only biological questions about what are in fact biosocial phenomena.

 They further concluded that "Biosocial understandings of medical phenomena are urgently needed".

-Social medicine is a vast and evolving field, and its scope can cover a wide range of topics that touch on the intersection of society and health.
-The scope of social medicine includes: